xmarkgs/zavodWeb/README.md

-Version without a 3D model because it is too big for GitHub.
+Version without the 3D model because it is too big for GitHub.